Greatqin/python-oauth2/docs/migration.rst

 WSGI adapter classes refactoring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All code that connect ``python-oauth2`` with a WSGI compliant server has been moved to the module ``oauth2.web.wsgi``.
+All code to connect ``python-oauth2`` with a WSGI compliant server has been moved to the module ``oauth2.web.wsgi``.

 Also the class ``Wsgi`` has been renamed to ``Application`` and now expects